It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Heroic Sacrifice: Mrs. Ackerman tries to stall the criminals so that her daughter can escape.
 It's a wasted effort, since Mikasa ends up too frightened to run.

-- Last Of Her Kind: Mrs. Ackerman was the last known pure-blooded Asian.
+- Last of His Kind: Mrs. Ackerman was the last known pure-blooded Asian.

 - Mama Bear: Mrs. Ackerman fought so fiercely to protect her daughter that one of the thugs panicked and killed her.